wesleyburlani/stupid-odd-number/CONTRIBUTING.md

 * main: contains the resources about the application domain using explicit DDD folder structure without `infrastructure` because that one was unecessary.

+## Code Standards

+This project uses eslint code standands.
+We recommend to use an automated tool to format your code.

+* Configure your editor to use `.editorconfig` file